star-loft/star-loft/README.md

 - 👋 Hi, I’m @star-loft
 - 👀 I’m interested in monster, the drink
-- 🌱 I’m currently learning to sit
+- 🌱 I’m currently learning how to sit
 - 💞️ I’m looking to collaborate on nothing, i'm not, they lied to you
 - 📫 How to reach me: don't
 - 😄 Pronouns: she/they/he